Take the next step to improve your grammar and fluency with our Elementary Spanish course, delivered online.

 - you can communicate at basic A1 level, according to the Common European Framework Reference of languages

-- you have completed our full Spanish beginners syllabus, or equivalent course elsewhere (at least 60 hours of formal study)
+- you have completed our Spanish beginners course, or equivalent course elsewhere (at least 60 hours of formal study)

 - you have a rusty or low Spanish GCSE.